adoptium/installer/docs/Guide_To_The_Linux_Installers.md

 ## 1. Overview Of The Linux Installer Packaging Process

-The linux installer packaging process, current consists of the following elements:
+The linux installer packaging process, currently consists of the following elements:

   ### 1.1.
 Jenkins Linux Packaging Job